-- Line 1 Real Property Owned: Enter in column A, the amount of real property owned and located in Rhode Island.
-Enter in Column B, the amount of property owned everywhere. - Line 2 Real Property Rented from Others: Enter in Column A, annual rental expense times 8 for real and personal property located in Rhode Island.
-Enter in Column B, rental expense times 8 for real and personal property located everywhere. - Line 3 Tangible Property Owned: Enter in Column A, the amount of tangible personal property located in Rhode Island.
-Enter in Column B the amount of tangible personal property located everywhere. - Line 4 Total Property: Enter in Column A, the total of Column A, lines 1, 2 and 3.
+Line 1 - Real Property Owned: Enter in Column A, the amount of real property owned and located in Rhode Island.
+Enter in Column B, the amount of property owned everywhere.

+Line 2 - Real Property Rented from Others: Enter in Column A, annual rental expense times 8 for real and personal property located in Rhode Island.
+Enter in Column B, rental expense times 8 for real and personal property located everywhere.

+Line 3 - Tangible Property Owned: Enter in Column A, the amount of tangible personal property located in Rhode Island.
+Enter in Column B the amount of tangible personal property located everywhere.

+Line 4 - Total Property: Enter in Column A, the total of Column A, lines 1, 2 and 3.
 Enter in Column B, the total of Column B, lines 1, 2 and 3.
-Then divide the amount in Column A by the amount in Column B and enter the resulting percentage in Column C. - Line 5 Wages, Salaries: Enter in Column A, the amount paid for wages, salaries, and other personal service compensation in Rhode Island during the year.
+Then divide the amount in Column A by the amount in Column B and enter the resulting percentage in Column C.

+Line 5 - Wages, Salaries: Enter in Column A, the amount paid for wages, salaries, and other personal service compensation in Rhode Island during the year.
 Enter in Column B, the amount paid for wages, salaries, and other personal service compensation everywhere during the year.
-Then divide the amount in Column A by the amount in Column B and enter the resulting percentage in Column C. - Line 6 Gross Sales of Merchandise and Charges for Services: Enter in Column A, the amount of gross sales of merchandise and charges for services in Rhode Island during the year.
+Then divide the amount in Column A by the amount in Column B and enter the resulting percentage in Column C.

+Line 6 - Gross Sales of Merchandise and Charges for Services: Enter in Column A, the amount of gross sales of merchandise and charges for services in Rhode Island during the year.
 Enter in Column B, the amount of gross sales of merchandise and charges for services everywhere during the year.
-Then divide the amount in Column A by the amount in Column B and enter the resulting percentage in Column C. - Line 7 Total Percentages: Add percentages in Col. C, lines 4, 5 and 6. - Line 8 Business Allocation Percentage: Divide line 7 by three or the number of percentages on lines 4, 5 and 6.
+Then divide the amount in Column A by the amount in Column B and enter the resulting percentage in Column C.

+Line 7 - Total Percentages: Add all percentages from Column C, lines 4, 5 and 6.

+Line 8 - Business Allocation Percentage: Divide line 7 by three or the number of percentages on lines 4, 5 and 6.
 Enter here and on lines 9, 10, 11, 12 and 13, Column B.

-Lines 9 through 13: Enter the line number and the amount of each item of business income (or loss) reported on RI-1040NR, page 11, schedule II, part 1, column B required to be allocated and multiply by the allocation percentage to determine Rhode Island amount.
-Enter the amounts from column C on the corresponding lines on Form RI-1040NR, page 11, schedule II, part 1, column A.
+Lines 9 through 13: Enter the line number and the amount of each item of business income (or loss) reported on RI-1040NR, page 13, Schedule II, Part 1, Column B required to be allocated and multiply by the allocation percentage to determine Rhode Island amount.
+Enter the amounts from Column C on the corresponding lines on Form RI-1040NR, page 13, Schedule II, Part 1, Column A.